 What will you find here?

 The site is a comprehensive resource for students, staff and faculty of the FAS community on all matters related to AI.
-The values of honesty, trust, fairness, respect, responsibility and courage are foundational to participation within the academic community.* We are committed to fostering these values within the university, and to offer guidance on navigating the offence resolution process.
+We are committed to promoting AI within FAS, and to offering guidance on navigating the offence resolution process.

 - what is expected of you and why integrity is important

 - tips to develop good scholarly habits and avoid academic misconduct

 For Instructors & Staff: